en

 In many industries and professions, competition for jobs continues to intensify.
 Sure, you may tick all the right boxes in terms of qualifications, you may have a compelling track record to talk about, and you may have a winning personality too.
 But chances are, so will several other candidates.

 How can you stand out from the crowd?
-Show that you are prepared to go the extra mile – that you want and deserve the job more than your rivals?
-Here are some ideas about how to do just that…
+You want to show that you are prepared to go the extra mile, that you want and deserve the job more than the other potential candidates.
+Here are some ideas about how to stand out before, during and after a job interview.

-Have a good answer to the question, ‘What do you know about us?’
-It’s boring if you recite the About Us page.
-Instead, read the annual report and get a feel for the type of language the company uses and you’re already tapping into their DNA.
+Make sure you properly research your potential future employer and workplace prior to your first meeting.
+Have a strong answer prepared for the question, ‘What do you know about us?’
+Simply reciting the About Us page can come across as dull.
+Instead, take the time to read the annual report and get a sense of the language the company uses—you’ll already be aligning with their DNA.

-This helps understand what really matters to the organisation.
-“What sort of phraseology comes up?
-Is it ‘We’re all about caring for customers’ or ‘We’re here to drive change’ or ‘Our priority is unlocking value for our stakeholders’?
-Get a good idea of the keywords that characterise the company’s approach, and then you can play those back at interview.”
+This approach helps you understand what truly matters to the organisation.
+Consider their phraseology: is it ‘We’re all about caring for customers,’ ‘We’re here to drive change,’ or ‘Our priority is unlocking value for stakeholders’?
+Identify the keywords that define the company’s ethos and use them to your advantage.

 Takeaway: How can you show you’ve gone the extra mile in the way you research for the role?

-Go beyond research – and demonstrate how you can add value to the business.
+Go beyond basic research and demonstrate how you can add value to the business.

-Think about what you would like to achieve in the first six months of the role and what you may need from the company to support her.
-Be creative in your approach – ideas as they may be things the organisation hadn’t even thought of.
-Speak as if you already had the job.
+Think about what you’d like to achieve in the first six months of the role and what support you might need from the company to excel.
+Be creative in your approach—share ideas that could be entirely new to the organisation.
+Speak as if you already have the job.

 It’s refreshing to talk to someone who’s already done some significant thinking to get their head around the role.